Mostafa-HEH/luxury-e-commerce-website/README.md

 - Add Sass Mixins.
 - Add Sass Functions.
 - Add Fonts - Google fonts.
-- Add Icons - Font Awesome.
+- Add Icons - Font Awesome. _\*Some icons may not the same because its paid one._
 - Build components.

 #### Skills: